Paramonovius

 Paramonovius nightking is a species of bee fly in the family Bombyliidae that is endemic to a restricted area of western Australia.
 It is the only member of the monotypic genus Paramonovius.
 Based on morphology, it is the sister genus to Sisyromyia.

-This species is unique for presumably being active only during the winter season, as that is the only time that this species was recorded.
-This unusual flight time may have contributed to this species being so rare in collections.
-The specific epithet, nightking, references the Night King from the American fantasy drama Game of Thrones as a reference to these habits.
+This species is distinctive for its presumed activity during the winter season, which is the only period during which it has been observed.
+This atypical flight pattern may account for its rarity in collections.
+The specific epithet nightking alludes to the Night King from the American fantasy series Game of Thrones, reflecting these habits.